jefc1111/zenbot-sim-runner/README.md

 This application is a companion to the cryptocurrency trading bot <a href="https://github.com/DeviaVir/zenbot">Zenbot</a>.
 Zenbot Sim Runner is able to import various data from Zenbot and then automate the running of simulations across multiple variations of multiple strategies.

 I built this because:
-* Testing and refining strategies is key to profitable use of a trading bot.
+* Testing and refining strategies might be a key component in an individual's journey towards any kind of live trading.
 * Zenbot's built in default functionality allows running of only simulation at a time, so tweaking parameters for comparison is laborious.
 * Zenbot stores simulation results in a format which does not easily allow comparison across multiple simulations.